ZyueRemi/222/README.md

 3.5 Use the [MATLAB toolbox](https://www.mathworks.com/help/vision/ref/stereocameracalibrator-app.html) to calibrate the two cameras<br>

-3.6 Remove the image pairs with large error, then the result is optimized.
+3.6 Remove the image pairs with large errors, then the result is optimized.

 ## 4. Targetless calibration of Livox LiDAR and D455 camera